mainwp/mainwp/README.md

 This repository is not suitable for support.
 Please don't use our issue tracker for support requests, but for core MainWP issues only.
 Support can take place through the appropriate channels:

 - If you have a problem, you may want to start with the [Help Docs](https://mainwp.com/help/).
-- [The MainWP Community](https://meta.mainwp.com/) which is available for all MainWP (ideally non-developers).
+- [The MainWP Community](https://meta.mainwp.com/) which is available for all MainWP (even non-developers).
 - You can also [open a support ticket](https://mainwp.com/support/).
 - For customizations take a look at our list of [MainWP Experts](https://mainwp.com/mainwp-experts/) or [Codeable](https://codeable.io/).